pbertera/OCP-Securing-Azure-FD/README.md

     - `tlsCert` and `tlsKey` are the certificate and the key used by the router (must match the `ingressFQDN`)
     - `routeLabels` defines the route selector that this shard will use
     - `image` is the router image, you can get it from the default router: `oc get deploy -n openshift-ingress router-default -o jsonpath="{.spec.template.spec.containers[0].image}"`
+    - `useInternalLB` if an Internal Load Balancer should be instantiate or not, accepted values are `aws`, `azure, `gcp`.
+    - `replicas` configure the number of router pods
+    - `customHAProxyTemplate` section for a custom HAProxy template file
+        - `useCustomTemplate` if a custom template should be used (true of false)
+        - `file` the file to use as custom template, you can obtain the default one with `oc rsh -n openshift-ingress deploy/${ROUTER_NAME} cat haproxy-config.template > haproxy-config.template`
 3. Install the chart: `helm install -n openshift-ingress sharded ./helm/`
 4. Verify the pods are running: `oc get pods,svc,deploy -n openshift-ingress`